When to Mail All of Your Holiday Gifts So They Arrive on Time, According to Postal Officials

 UPS retail locations operate on a limited schedule in the days leading up to Christmas Eve (and won't be delivering on Christmas Day) but customers can ship items around the world using their international services up to a week before Christmas arrives.
-While some ground packages need to be in transit as early as December 13, gifts can be flown internationally using UPS' Air packages by scheduling pickups through December 19—and the absolute last day for scheduled delivery on Christmas Eve for UPS packages is December 23.
+While some ground packages need to be in transit as early as December 15, gifts can be flown internationally using UPS' Air packages by scheduling pickups through December 22—and the absolute last day for scheduled delivery on Christmas Eve for UPS packages is December 23.
 "The last days to ship to help ensure delivery on or before December 24 can be found on the year-end schedule," says Matthew O'Connor, senior manager of public relations for UPS.

 It's worth checking to see if your carrier offers package pickups to avoid long lines at shipping centers, too.
 In an effort to protect both employees, as well as customers, the Postal Service offers free, contactless pickups.
 "Customers pressed for time can schedule a free package pickup when the carrier delivers your mail.
 It's free regardless of the number of packages," Frum says.
 "Restrictions apply, please see the online FAQ on Package Pickup for more information.
 If customers can't get to a Post Office to purchase postage or drop off their packages, the Postal Service offers a free Click-N-Ship feature which allows customers to order free Priority Mail boxes, print shipping labels, purchase postage and also request free next-day Package Pickup."